 Successful change management prioritizes people.
 Leaders must recognize that people are at the heart of every change.
 The success of any change management initiative will parallel the degree to which employees are engaged in the change — from strategy through organizational integration to transformation.

-Change starts with support
+Change requires support

 How can organizations build an understanding of and support for change?

-The answer lies in strong communication.
+The answer lies in strong change management communication.

 How does change management communication differ from standard corporate communication?
 It comes down to its overarching goals of: